zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 The second line records the same for `data/number.txt`.

-Below is the tree object for `alpha`, the root directory of the project:
+Below is the tree object for `alpha`, which is the root directory of the project:

 ```
 040000 tree 0eed1217a2947f4930583229987d90fe5e8e0b74 data